 Though I wouldn’t have described it in these terms at the time, these ideas sat at the heart of the Depression Project: how can we “wake up” physicians to the lived experience of their patients, and how can we help people living with depression feel truly seen, feel like they’re encountering another living, breathing person on the page—a companion on their journey through illness.
 During the pandemic, poetry’s ability to connect two people across the page has been vital for me, as I’m sure it has for many readers.
 When you connect deeply with a poem, you feel less alone.
 Because, on some very real level inside your mind and your body, you are.

 Michael Edwards is editor of Red Alder Review.
-He lives and writes on the traditional, unceded territory of the xʷməθkʷəy̓əm (Musqueam) people (Vancouver, British Columbia).
+He lives and writes in Vancouver, British Columbia on the traditional territory of the xʷməθkʷəy̓əm (Musqueam) people.